EightAndAHalfTails/scripts/README.md

 ======

 - mkv2gif.py        ---converts a specified clip from an mkv file into an animated gif.
+- mkv2webm.py       ---converts a specified clip from an mkv file into a webm file with no audio.
 - timer.py          ---enter events, and how long they take, and it tells you when to set alarms so that they all end at the same time